jalexanderlabs/Linux-Ubuntu-Command-Reference-Sheet/README.md

 nmap - This command is used to scan and detect open ports on a system or network.

 tar - Creates, maintains, modifies, and extracts archive files
+NOTE: with tar, you will often use the ZXVF command (I used this to unzip files in SOC lab) z means (un)z̲ip. x means ex̲tract files from the archive. v means print the filenames v̲erbosely. f means the following argument is a f̱ilename.

 sudo apt-get update - doesn't actually install new versions of software.
 Instead, it updates the package lists for upgrades for packages that need upgrading, as well as new packages that have just come to the repositories.